 (as Alex Acks)

-- Past the Black Where Call the Horns in KZine issue #19
+- Past the Black Where Call the Horns in KZine issue #19 (Payment was donated to UNICEF UK.)

 - Comfort Food in Haunted Futures: Tomorrow is Coming